Battle of Charah: Battle

 The reason for the Urmia forces delay was due to running into Kurds at villages on the way to Kuhnashir, Agha Petros was the leader of all the battle Agha Petros and his advisers Malik Ismail II and Malik Khoshaba.

 On 16 March the forces of Urmia began their attacks on the Charah fortress, the Kurds fought fiercely and the Assyrians had not expected that many rebels to be fortified in the castle.
 The next day very early in the morning the Assyrians fired cannons from the army on the north side of Charah.
 Daniel Malik Ismail would guard the road towards Khana Barrri while Awwo son of Shmoel Khan with the left side of the Urmia and were placed near Khana Bari thus surrounding the fortress.
 Soon after Assyrians began to fire cannons, machine guns, Maxim guns and rifles towards the fortress and the trenches of the enemy.
 Soon after Daniel Malik Ismail was ordered to relinquish his position on Khana Barri and was ordered by Dawid Mar Shimun not to send reinforcements to guard the road.
 Soon after Assyrian forces entered the trenches of the Kurds.

+An Assyrian source published in 1924 states that Simko had expected support from Azerbaijani forces against the Assyrians, but the alliance reportedly collapsed when the Azerbaijanis withdrew and focused on defending their own territories.
+According to this account, Simko’s retreat at Charah was due more to failed coordination than military weakness.

 Aftermath

 When Simko saw the Assyrians tearing apart his forces, he began to panic, abandoning his men and fleeing thru the road of Khana Barri.
+He fled to Khoy with a few soldiers, while his mother and niece were captured and taken to Urmia.

-It is said that the river in Charah was completely red from the dead Shikak fighters.

-The Charah fortress was sacked and looted, where Assyrians also discovered the hidden papers suggesting the murder of Mar Shimun.
+It is said that the river in Charah was completely red from the blood of the dead Shikak fighters. ~150 Kurdish villages were looted and destroyed, along with the Charah fortress.
+Assyrians also discovered the hidden papers suggesting the murder of Mar Shimun.
 The Assyrians, still seeking revenge, later massacred 500 Kurdish refugees in the city of Urmia.